 What they also concluded on is that Duran would be bothered with Ray using much more lateral movement, countering ability, and stepping out with Duran’s step in to keep their distance and force Duran to constantly re-shuffle his foot positioning to get his shots off, which was the second line of frustration during the bout that took place throughout the latter portion of the contest.

 The final leg of Duran’s frustration was with Ray playing with his ego, early on by frustrating him a bit with his 👣footwork, with Duran motioning Ray to stand still and trade like how he did in the first fight, but to no avail as Ray did what he wanted to do, dictating his own terms with superior ring generalship.

-Now if there is one thing that goes against AJ is that although he won a Gold-Medal, his amateur experience was rather short lived, with Joshua only getting in roughly 43 fights (📝40-3).
-Some of the mistakes made in the first Ruiz fight may be attributed to the lack of experience throughout.
-Now that’s been specified, Ruiz does boast more experience, which at times shows in his discipline, and the tactical approach, with marginal errors exhibited.
-Ruiz overall amateur record was (📝105-5), so it will be very interesting to see who makes the better adjustments, with Ruiz having more rounds and fights in the 🎒bag, and with Joshua having the experience of going all the way in the amateurs towards the ⛰️mountain-top, and having a similar 📈trajectory in the pros up till his lone defeat suffered at the hands of the man that he is about to encounter once again.
+Now if there is one thing that goes against AJ is that although a Gold-Medalist, his amateur experience was rather short lived, with Joshua only getting in roughly 43 fights (📝40-3).
+Some of the mistakes made in the first Ruiz fight may be attributed to the lack of experience.
+Ruiz in this case does boast more experience, which at times shows in his discipline, and the tactical approach, with marginal errors exhibited.
+Ruiz amateur record was (📝105-5), so it will be very interesting to see who makes the better adjustments, with Ruiz having more rounds and fights in the 🎒bag, and with Joshua having the experience of going all the way in the amateurs towards the mountain-top, and having a similar trajectory in the pros up till his lone defeat suffered at the hands of the man that he is about to encounter once again.